How to Sell Goods to the UK After Brexit

 Keep your IT systems up to date.

-The problem is that most online stores outside the UK did not have the capability to collect VAT while people were from the UK were shopping.
+The problem is that most online stores outside the UK did not have the capability to collect VAT while people from the UK were shopping.

-And people were very surprised by the extra VAT payment they had to pay when their goods had been delivered to the UK.
+And people were very surprised by the extra VAT payment they had to pay after Brexit when their goods had been delivered to the UK.
 This resulted in people being unhappy or just refusing to accept the ordered goods.
 Some retailers even say that it’s cheaper to destroy the goods in the UK than to ship them back to their warehouses.

 Who is a Marketplace?